Running a self-hosted GitHub Actions runner on Proxmox LXC

 • Updates & maintenance: You’re responsible for OS and software patches—keep the runner app up-to-date and automate workspace cleanup to avoid disk exhaustion

-• Resource sizing & scaling: Ensure your machine has enough CPU, memory, and disk
+• Resource sizing & scaling: Make sure your machine has enough CPU, memory, and disk

 • Networking & connectivity: The runner needs outbound access to GitHub’s APIs (and any artifact registries).
 If you’re behind a proxy or firewall, configure proxy settings and open required ports